ballerina-platform/module-ballerinax-java.jdbc/java.jdbc-ballerina/Module.md

 There are situations in which you may not want to iterate through the database and in that case, you may decide to only use the `next()` operation in the result `stream` and retrieve the first record.
-In such cases, the returned result stream will not be closed, and you have to explicitly invoke the `close` operation on the `sql:Client` to release the connection resources and avoid a connection leak as shown below.
+In such cases, the returned result stream will not be closed and you have to explicitly invoke the `close` operation on the `sql:Client` to release the connection resources and avoid a connection leak as shown below.

 ```ballerina